Animal Photographer Career Profile

 Many communities have groups or clubs for photographers.
 These clubs can connect aspiring photographers and seasoned professionals, as well as provide a forum for discussing new techniques and emerging technology in the field.

-The Bureau of Labor Statistics predicts that employment for all photographers will increase at an average rate through 2018.
-Opportunities for animal photographers may increase at a slightly higher rate, due to the steadily rising amounts that owners are willing to spend on items related to their pets.
+The Bureau of Labor Statistics predicts that employment for all photographers will decrease at a 6% rate from 2016 to 2026.
+Opportunities for animal photographers may do better due to the steadily rising amounts that owners are willing to spend on items related to their pets.

 Animal photography will continue to be an accessible career option for freelancers, though there will be keen competition for salaried full-time positions.